One of two buildings that comprise the Delta Cultural Center, Helena

 The places listed in this section represent important sites to

 African-Americans in Arkansas.
 Some are not open to the public, they are drive-by only.
-What you'll discover is a history that
+What you'll discover in traveling the state is a history that

 has helped to shape the world as we know it today.